University of Strathclyde / AURPO Certificate of Professional Development in Radiation Protection

-This course was developed in 2002 by the Centre for Lifelong Learning at the University of Strathclyde and the Association of University Radiation Protection Officers (AURPO) with input from the Health and Safety Executive and RPA 2000.
-Since then it has been continually updated by its team of experienced accredited RPAs and has recently been revised to cover the additional requirements of the Environment Agencies and the need for Radioactive Waste Advisers.
+This course was developed in 2002 by the Centre for Lifelong Learning at the University of Strathclyde and AURPO with input from the Health and Safety Executive and RPA2000.
+Since then it has been continually updated by its team of experienced accredited specialists.

-Course notes are benchmarked to the level of knowledge specified by the HSE and the Environment Agencies.
+The course begins in September each year with applications opening in the preceding January.
+Course notes are benchmarked to the level of knowledge specified by HSE and the environment agencies.
 Entry criteria for the course is a University degree in a physical science or acceptable alternative qualifications and relevant work experience.
 Participants should currently be working as Radiation Protection professionals.

-On successful completion of the eight assessed Course Units and 5 assignments, a Certificate of Professional Development will be awarded by the University of Strathclyde, recognising academic achievement in accordance with the HSE basic syllabus (and EA / SEPA syllabus if undertaking the RWA assignment).
+On successful completion of the eight assessed Course Units and 5 assignments, a Certificate of Professional Development is awarded by the University of Strathclyde, recognising academic achievement in accordance with the HSE basic syllabus (and EA / SEPA syllabus if undertaking the RWA assignment).

 Practical Competencies & Portfolio Development